BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/scheduling/4-minimalism.md

 )
 ```

-My first idea was to use tow pattern (one for duration and for degree) for each melodic fragment and one ``Pbind`` for each musician/instrument.
+My first idea was to use two patterns (one for duration and one for degree) for each melodic fragment and one ``Pbind`` for each musician/instrument.
 To make sure all ``Pbinds`` are in sync we can schedule them on a [clock](sec-clocks).
 Something like this: